atn-ly/beyonce/README.md

 # Do music charts still matter in the streaming age?
 An analysis predicting Beyoncé’s Spotify numbers using a regression model.

-## Overview
+## Paper Overview

+Music charts are a powerful marketing tool.
 This paper analyzes the number of Spotify streams of a Beyoncé song based on the number of weeks it spent on the *Billboard Hot 100* utilizing data collected from Spotify and Billboard.
-We find that the number of Spotify streams of a Beyoncé song increases as its duration on the *Billboard Hot 100* increases.
-Our discovery highlights the enduring relevance of charts in shaping today’s music industry.
+In our negative binomial regression model, we find that the number of Spotify streams of a Beyoncé song increases as its duration on the *Billboard Hot 100* increases.
+Our discovery highlights the relevance of charts in shaping today’s music business industry.

 ## File Structure